 Don’t Attack Them With Pesticides:

-Pesticides do not effectively manage Cicadas.
-Pesticides also rid your tree of beneficial insects which would help prevent your tree from harmful insects and diseases in the future.
+Pesticides do not effectively manage cicadas.
+On top of that, as an environmentally friendly company, we don’t recommend pesticides as they are not eco-friendly.
+Pesticides rid your tree of beneficial insects that prevent your tree from harmful insects and diseases.

 Give Them Some Extra TLC After Cicada Season:

-Post-Cicada Pruning: Removing the deadwood created by Cicadas will help your tree look better and stay healthy.
-Also, pruning within 6-7 weeks after Cicadas lay eggs (before they hatch) will reduce the Cicada population in your landscape making the next emergence that much easier to manage.
+Post-Cicada Pruning: Removing the deadwood created by cicadas will help your tree look better and stay healthy.
+Also, pruning within 6-7 weeks after they lay eggs (before they hatch) will reduce the population in your landscape.
+This helps make the next emergence easier to manage.

-Keep Them Hydrated: In order to recover and not contract any other diseases make sure your tree doesn’t experience any additional stress from drought.
-Make sure the keep them watered throughout the summer and hot days of early fall.
+Keep Them Hydrated: In order to recover and not contract any other diseases, make sure your tree doesn’t experience any additional stress from drought.
+Be sure to keep them watered throughout the hot days of spring, summer, and early fall.
 Check out our watering tips.